-Pension obligations are determined based on actuarial valuations prepared by an independent firm of actuaries using the projected accrued benefit actuarial cost method and management's estimate of future events.
-The year-end value of pension obligations is based on the most recent going-concern actuarial valuation prepared for funding purposes extrapolated to the year-end reporting date using management's best estimate assumptions (note 12).
+Pension obligations for the Defined Benefit component are determined based on actuarial valuations prepared by an independent firm of actuaries using the projected accrued benefit actuarial cost method and management's estimate of future events.
+The year-end value of pension obligations is based on the most recent going-concern actuarial valuation prepared for funding purposes extrapolated to the year-end reporting date using management's best estimate assumptions (note 13).